“Don’t ask for favors. Don’t talk to

 truly realized that Billy Joel’s music is badass.
 He can make you dance with You May Be Right.
 He can make you cry with Lullaby.
 Crank up Scenes from

-an Italian Restaurant and it’s quite possible that you’ll do both.
+and it's quite possible that you'll do both.
 Yes, Billy

 Joel’s songs still matter in a way that Carson Daly could never convince a